Ginger Chai Recipe (Adrak wali Chai) – Bold, Warming & Ready in 10 Minutes

 Step 1: Heat 2 cups of water in a pan over medium-high heat.

-Step 7: Strain into 2 tea cups using a tea strainer (fine-mesh strainer) and serve immediately.
+Step 6: Strain into 2 tea cups using a tea strainer (fine-mesh strainer) and serve immediately.
+Ginger chai is at its best piping hot.

 Pro Tips By Neha